Interesting

 Can you live a normal life with nephrotic syndrome?

-READ ALSO: What is the range of cot?
+READ ALSO: What is a gamer girl?

 Although nephrotic syndrome can be a serious condition most people respond well to treatment and can live essentially a normal life particular if the condition goes into remission.
 Depending on the cause patients may respond to treatment within a few days but may take several weeks or even months.